++ ENGLISH VERSION BELOW ++

 Qualification for the Pro-Division via tournaments of the German Roundnet Tour

-The status is passed down one place for each team in a place that is actually entitled to qualify and consists of players who all already have the status, but by a maximum of two places.
-A shared place does not authorize qualification (e.g. unplayed match for 3rd place).
+The qualification will be passed down one place for each team on a place that actually entitles them to qualify, where both players already have pro status (in this category), but by a maximum of two places.
+A shared place does not qualify for qualification (e.g. unplayed match for 3rd place).

 One team from the top 2 already has the status completely, so one place is passed on.
 However, team 3 is also already qualified, so only the unqualified player from team 2 receives the new status.